-Only those separately stated deductions of the partnership that are deductible by the partners in computing federal adjusted gross income are allowed as deductions on Form 1CNP.
-(Note: For taxable years beginning on or after January 1, 2009, Wisconsin no longer allows the Internal Revenue Code section 199 domestic production activities deduction.)
-Use the Wisconsin apportionment percentage to allocate allowable deductions to Wisconsin.

-- Passive activity losses may be limited as provided in the Internal Revenue Code. - 30% of the net capital gain realized on assets held more than 1 year is excludable from income, except that 60% of net capital gains realized on certain assets used in farming (i.e., farm livestock, farm real property, depreciable farm property, or farm equipment) is excludable from income. - The net capital loss deduction is limited to \$500.
+- Only those separately stated deductions of the partnership that are deductible by the partners in computing federal adjusted gross income are allowed as deductions on Form 1CNP.
+Use the Wisconsin apportionment percentage to allocate allowable deductions to Wisconsin. - Passive activity losses may be limited as provided in the Internal Revenue Code. - 30% of the net capital gains realized on assets held more than 1 year is excludable from income, except that 60% of net capital gains realized on certain assets used in farming (i.e., farm livestock, farm real property, depreciable farm property, or farm equipment) is excludable from income.